 - Getting started with data and statistical software for quantitative research and lab work in the Social and Life Sciences

 - Improving your fluency by repetitive practise of the maths skills you rely on in the Physical Sciences and Engineering

 - Learning to type mathematics so you can communicate maths online and in your dissertation

 - Developing the maths study skills and strategies needed for the Mathematical Sciences

 - Developing your statistical skills as a doctoral student

 - Building your Scientific Python skills for Engineering and Computer, Mathematical and the Applied Sciences

 - Building your Data and Statistical Sciences skills in a direction which interests you.

 9. Get ready for postgraduate study

-If you’re starting a postgraduate taught course at the University of Bath this autumn, you can access a special online programme of skills support – the UG to PGT Study Programme - we’re offering during August and September 2020 to help prepare you for study at postgraduate level.
-Our blog also has advice on what to expect if you make the step up from undergraduate to postgraduate study.
-You may also want to find out if you’re eligible for our PGT Progression Award offering you 20% off your tuition fees.
+If you’re starting a postgraduate taught course at the University of Bath this autumn, you can access the UG to PGT Study self-access modules to help you prepare.
+This blog also has advice on what to expect if you make the step up to postgraduate study.

 10. Enhance your employability skills